 - 4.5.1 Surface water flooding occurs following rainfall on ground where infiltration rates are less than the rainfall precipitation rate.
-This can occur when either: - Soils or ground materials are naturally of low permeability or have been compacted (infiltration excess runoff);
+This can occur when either: - Soils or ground materials are naturally of low permeability or have been compacted (infiltration excess runoff); - Soils or ground materials are saturated from previous rainfall either directly or from upslope (saturation excess runoff and return flow).

-- Soils or ground materials are saturated from previous rainfall either directly or from upslope (saturation excess runoff and return flow). - 4.5.2 The JBA Surface Water Flood Map (Drawing 004.1) shows that most of the wider Site is located outside the mapped extent of surface water flooding.
-There are, however, isolated ponded areas of 'high to low' risk surface water flooding located within the wider Site.
+- 4.5.2 The JBA Surface Water Flood Map (Drawing 004.1) shows that most of the wider Site is located outside the mapped extent of surface water flooding.
+There are, however, isolated ponded areas of 'medium to low' risk surface water flooding located within the wider Site.
 The ponded areas of surface water flooding appear to be associated with topographic low spots within the existing road network and not with active overland flow paths. - 4.5.3 Surface water ponding within the wider Site is associated with the 75-year, 200-year and 1000-year events.
-1 in 1000-year flooding is shown for the entirety of Plot 2. western area of Plot 4 (representing the current entrance) and northern area of Plot 3.
-Ponded 1 in 200-year surface water flooding is shown within Keel Wharf to the west of Plot 4 and within the central and southern areas of Plot 3. - 4.5.4 Environment Agency online surface water mapping15 (Figure 4.1), shows similar surface water flooding as the JBA mapping, with isolated areas of low to medium risk ponding, primarily located within the existing road network.
+1 in 1000-year flooding is shown for the entirety of Plot 2 and the western area of Plot 4 (representing the current entrance).
+Ponding during the 1 in 200-year surface water flooding event is shown within Keel Wharf to the west of Plot 4. - 4.5.4 Environment Agency online surface water mapping (Figure 4.1), shows similar surface water flooding as the JBA mapping, with isolated areas of low to medium risk ponding, primarily located within the existing road network.
 No overland flow pathways originating outside of the wider Site are shown.
+Medium risk of surface water flooding is shown within Plot 2.
 No surface water flooding is shown within Plot 4.
-Within the central area of Plot 3, 'Low and Medium' risk surface water ponding is shown.
-Medium risk of surface water flooding is shown within Plot 2.

-Figure 4.1: Environment Agency Online Surface Water Mapping with Site Redline Boundary.
+Figure 4.1: Environment Agency Online Surface Water Mapping with Site Redline Boundary